 Starmer: PM's party defences 'absurd and unbelievable'

-Prime Minister Boris Johnson is a facing increasing pressure over parties held at No 10 during lockdown.
+Prime Minister Boris Johnson is facing increasing pressure over parties held at No 10 during lockdown.

 Minutes before Prime Minister's Questions, MP Christian Wakeford dramatically defected to join Labour.